Connecting to elevation server…

 Known Artefacts

 Relief Exaggeration - Earth's full elevation range (≈20 km, Mariana Trench to Everest) is only 0.3% of its radius, imperceptible at any rendered scale.
-A true-to-scale globe would look like a billiard ball.
 The bump shader exaggerates slopes roughly ×10–15 to make relief visible.

 Ice vs Bedrock Elevation - The elevation tiles record surface altitude, including ice sheets, not the bedrock beneath.
-Antarctica and Greenland are the main regions affected: West Antarctica's bedrock lies up to 2 500 m below sea level and would be a submerged archipelago without its ice cap; much of Greenland's interior bedrock is also below sea level.
-The % submerged figure therefore understates how much land would be flooded if those ice sheets melted.
+Antarctica and Greenland are the main regions affected: West Antarctica's bedrock reaches 2 500 m below sea level; much of Greenland's interior is also sub-sea.
+The % submerged figure understates how much land would be flooded if those ice sheets melted.

 Polar Distortion - Web Mercator tiles don't cover latitudes above ~85°.
-Pixels beyond that threshold repeat the last valid tile row, causing slight blurring near both poles.
+The last valid tile row is repeated, causing blurring toward each pole.

 Data Sources

-Elevation tiles from Tilezen / Mapzen, via AWS Open Data Terrain Tiles.
+Elevation tiles from Tilezen / Mapzen, accessed on from AWS Open Data Terrain Tiles.

 ArcticDEM (NSF) · Australia © Geoscience Australia 2017 · Austria © offene Daten Österreichs · Canada Open Government Licence · Europe EU-DEM © European Union · ETOPO1 NOAA/NCEI · Mexico INEGI · New Zealand © LINZ · Norway © Kartverket · UK © Environment Agency 2015 · US 3DEP / GMTED2010 / SRTM courtesy of the U.S. Geological Survey